jhsu802701/rails_from_scratch_rails5/03-heroku.md

 # Chapter 3: Heroku

-Enter the command "git checkout -b 3-heroku" to start a new branch:
+Enter the command "git checkout -b 3-heroku" to start a new branch.
+In this chapter, we will deploy the project to Heroku.

 ## A. Gemfile
 *  Replace the Gemfile with the following contents: